Ciges/obsidian-notes-manager/README.md

 - `get_content(path: Optional[str] = None)`:
     Retrieves the content of the note file, using the instance's path or a provided path.

 The call is made using a MVC pattern.
-A first version of the controller has been created `orm.py`.
+A first version of the controller has been created `orm.py` (under  the `onm` folder) to manage the actions defined in the YAML configuration file `onm.yaml`.

 The following `onm.yaml` file has been created:
 ```yaml